yashsahugtx/skype-docs/Skype/WebSDK/docs/DevelopWebSDKappsForSfBOnline.md

 This section shows how to develop a Skype Web SDK client application for Skype for Business Online.
 As a prerequisite, you will need to have a tenant on Office 365 with a user who is assigned a Skype for Business license.
 You will also need to set up a tenant in Azure Active Directory if you don't have one already.
 You can get to the Azure portal from the Admin Centers section of your Office 365 Admin Portal.

+> [!NOTE]
- >**Note**:  This topic does not apply to on-premises or hybrid server scenarios; only to online scenarios.
+> This topic does not apply to on-premises or hybrid server scenarios; only to online scenarios.

 ## App registration